pinglainstitute/energy-gdp-emissions/README.md

 !
 After experimenting co2_per_capita and co2_intensity as a target in the notebook, HHI has meaningful correlations for each country but HHI for India has a strongly negative corr coeff. (probably due to the economic development)

-## Step 1-3: Feature Normalisation and its Correlations
+## Step 1-3: Feature Normalisation and its Correlations ! this should be removed or combined with the feature selection later

 Due to the benefits of stationarity and normalisation on scale for time series, the actual values (lags) of features were normalised into percent change from the previous year.